berkeley-stat159/project-alpha/final/data/t_stat/README.md

-Stores t-statistics corresponding to the $\hat{\beta}$ coefficient estimates from the linear models.
+Stores t-statistics corresponding to the beta coefficient estimates from the linear models.